Jon Ray Lancaster

-Johnathan Ray "Jon" Lancaster is an American farmer and politician currently serving in the Mississippi House of Representatives, having first been elected in 2019.
-He is a Republican.
+Johnathan Ray Lancaster is an American politician currently serving in the Mississippi House of Representatives, having first been elected in 2019 as a Democrat and later defecting to the Republican Party.
+He was defeated in a 2025 special election.

 Biography

 Jonathan Ray Lancaster was born in Amory, Mississippi.
 He has graduated from Houston High School.
 In 2019, he was elected to represent Mississippi's 22nd House district as a Democrat in the Mississippi House of Representatives for the 2020–2024 term.
 He was inaugurated on January 7, 2020.
-Jon Lancaster switched from the Democratic to the Republican Party in November 2021.
+Lancaster switched from the Democratic to the Republican Party in November 2021.

+Lancaster lost his seat in a 2025 special election to Democrat Justin Crosby.
+The election was held after due to court-ordered redistricting, with the previous electoral boundaries found to have diminished the voting power of the state's African American population.